raspberrypilearning/chomp-the-cheese/en/step_4.md

 ## Move the cheese

-Add a new sprite which will move randomly around the screen.
-When the sprite touches your mouth, it will get eaten!
+Make your cheese puffs move randomly around the screen.

 --- task ---